How can we help?

 If your loved one received a positive test, you will receive a call immediately.

-Likewise if we receive a positive test in your family member’s home (even if they are not COVID-19 positive) we will telephone you directly within the first few hours of the result being made known to us.
-This will be followed up with an email and text message, so please make sure your contact details are correct in our system by contacting your family member’s home if these change.
+If we receive a positive test in your family member’s home (even if they are not COVID-19 positive) you will receive an email and text in the first few hours of the result being made known to us.
+This will be followed up with a phone call from our Communications Support Officers as soon as we can, so please make sure your contact details are correct in our system by contacting your family member’s home if these change.

 We will of course continue to keep you updated regularly.

 Will I be able to visit my loved one in the case of a COVID-19 outbreak?

 We will be directed by the Department of Health in this matter, but it is likely we may have to ‘lock down’ the home to prevent anyone else being infected.
 However, we would make sure there were alternate means of communicating with your family members including Skype calls, telephone calls and window visits where we could safely do so.

 What does Brightwater's Pandemic Response Plan Plan cover?